 What is Portland's Gravel Street Service?

 Portland has over 50 miles of gravel streets which are not maintained by the city.
 As a result, these streets are in bad shape, with large potholes and ruts.
 The Portland Bureau of Transportation (PBOT) launched its Gravel Street Service as a cost-effective, short-term solution to help all those community members who have asked us to improve the condition of the gravel road they live on.
-This service is FREE for residents.
+This service is FREE for residents and funded by Fixing Our Streets.

 After crews finish, property owners are responsible for the ongoing maintenance of the street in front of their property.
 For more guidance about how to perform this maintenance, see our FAQ below.